ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 # Developer-experience

-Zero Plastic Rivers was for some developers on the team the first experience with AWS and actually their first cloud project.
+For some developers on the team, Zero Plastic Rivers was the first experience with AWS and even their first cloud project.
-In the beginning it was quite intimidating because a lot of different technologies of AWS are used.
+In the beginning it was quite intimidating because a lot of different technologies of AWS were used.
-But soon it turned out to be quite easy to configure and with some help from some colleagues (thanks guys) I got everything up and running pretty quickly.
+But soon it turned out to be quite easy to configure and with some help from other colleagues (thanks guys) I got everything up and running pretty quickly.
 In the beginning I was quite sceptical about the use of lambdas in our application, I didn't immediately see the advantage of it but in the end it turned out to be the best option, especially if we want to build applications with many more sensors in the future.
 Although it was sometimes difficult to find the correct documentation.
 My favorite technology was definitely Cognito.
 In a few lines of code you have a user administration of an entire application without having to worry about possible security holes.
 In the end it was a very pleasant experience to get started with AWS.